bevy-cheatbook/bevy-cheatbook/src/pitfalls/3d-not-rendering.md

 If you are spawning the top-level [`Gltf`][bevy::Gltf] [master asset][cb::gltf-master], it won't work.

 If you are spawning a GLTF Mesh, it won't work.

-If you are using the top-level `Gltf` master asset or a `GltfMesh` on a Bevy `PbrBundle` entity that you have created yourself, it won't work.
-You need a specific GLTF Primitive.
-Or just use Scenes. :)

 ## Unsupported GLTF